 The baseline for your project should be the original programme of works and budget.
-Whenever you check progress it should always be against this baseline of what you originally said you would achieve and when!
+Whenever you check progress, it should be against this baseline of what you originally said you would achieve and when!

 Depending on the length of the project, you may wish to benchmark progress every day or every week.
 The more regular, the better, providing it adds value.

-Start off by reviewing what you planned to do on that day or week, has it been achieved?
-If not you are already behind schedule!
+Start by reviewing what you planned to do that day or week.
+Has it been achieved?
+If not, you’re already behind schedule!
 Mark off how much has been completed and see how much is still remaining.

 You also need to track the budget.
-If you have completed 20% of the work you would roughly expect to have spent 20% of the budget.
-This isn’t always true but it’s a good indication.
+If you have completed 20% of the work, you can expect to have spent 20% of the budget.
+This isn’t always true, but it’s a good indication.

-To track the budget in detail you need to allocate a cost to each activity in your programme of works.
-When an activity is complete you can check whether it cost you more or less than you budgeted.
-If it cost more, how will you bring the remaining works under budget to compensate?
+To track the budget in detail, you need to allocate a cost to each activity in your work programme.
+When an activity is complete, you can check whether it cost you more or less than you budgeted.
+How will you bring the remaining works under budget if it cost more?

 Pro Tip: Use an Excel spreadsheet to automatically calculate costs and progress.
 You don’t want to be doing it manually every day.

 As you progress through the project, you will need to pay trades.
 Use the principles above to check how much work has been done and how much should be paid.

 Generally, you should only pay for works which are 100% complete.
-If you have a contract in place with a builder you may pay in stages or at the end.
+If you have a contract with a builder, you may pay in stages or at the end.